yig/GMU-CS425/README.md

 * 2025-09-03: Mentioned address sanitizer.
 * 2025-09-05: Mentioned how to use CMake with a non-default compiler.
 * 2025-09-06: Update lua version for compatibility with recent CMake.
+* 2025-09-09: Pseudocode for a game loop that can run physics independently from rendering.